sean-mas/XAI-Project/README.md

 # XAI-Project: Sentiment Analysis with Explainability

+**Note:** While this README is in English, the Jupyter Notebooks and detailed analysis within this repository are written in **German**.

 This project implements a sentiment analysis pipeline using the fine-tuned `vinai/bertweet-base` model on the Sentiment140 dataset, following the CRISP-DM methodology.
 The core objective is to systematically compare two XAI (Explainable AI) frameworks—SHAP and Captum—across four dimensions: token agreement, faithfulness (deletion AUC), robustness under perturbations, and computational efficiency.
 Results demonstrate that SHAP provides superior faithfulness (73% above threshold) and robustness (ρ ≈ 0.75), while Captum offers 2.3× faster inference, suggesting a hybrid deployment strategy for production use cases.

 ## Setup